stg-tud/sootkeeper/README.md

 ## Compiling and installing
 Change into into the `framework`, `container`, and `soot-bundle` folders of the sootkeeper checkout and run `mvn install`.
-Or simple paste this into your console:
+Or simply paste this into your console:

     cd framework
     mvn install